Sébastien Grosjean

-Sébastien René Grosjean ([sebastjɛ̃ ʁəne ɡʁoʒɑ̃]; born 29 May 1978) is a French former professional tennis player.
+Sébastien René Grosjean ([sebastjɛ̃ ʁəne ɡʁoʒɑ̃]; born 29 May 1978) is a French tennis coach and a former professional player.
 Grosjean reached the semifinals at the 2001 Australian and French Opens, and at Wimbledon in 2003 and 2004.
 He finished eight consecutive seasons ranked in the top 30 (1999–2006), peaking at world No. 4 in October 2002.
-Grosjean retired from professional tennis in May 2010.
-In December 2018, he was named the Davis Cup captain for France.
+He is currently the director of the Open de Roanne.

 Career

 Juniors

 As a junior, Grosjean posted a 90-20 singles record and a 58-12 doubles record, winning the 1996 French Open boys' doubles.
-He reached No. 1 in the world in both singles and doubles in December 1996.
+He reached Junior World No. 1 in both singles and doubles in December 1996, the first player to accomplish the feat since Jason Stoltenberg in 1987.

 Pro tour

 Grosjean joined the professional tour in 1996.
 In 2003 and 2004, he reached the final of the Queen's London Tournament.
 In the same two years, he also reached the semifinals of Wimbledon.
 He finished 2001 as the No. 1 player from his country and for the first time in the top 10 becoming the first Frenchman to finish a year in the top 10 since Cédric Pioline in 1993.
 In 2001, Grosjean won the Davis Cup with the French team.

-Grosjean is known for his extreme forehand, his best shot, he utilizes something of a western grip, which is hit at high velocities.
-He has appeared in four Grand Slam semifinal matches.
-As well as his two Wimbledon runs, he also reached the French Open semifinals in 2001.
+He has made four Grand Slam semifinal appearances.
+In addition to his two Wimbledon runs, he also reached the 2001 French Open semifinals.
 His most famous chance was at the 2001 Australian Open against Arnaud Clément.
 Grosjean led two sets to love and had a match point in the fourth set before Clément prevailed.
 This was long considered the worst 'choke' in five-set history, until the 2004 French Open final.

 He won his fourth singles title at the 2007 Grand Prix de Tennis de Lyon, with a victory over countryman Marc Gicquel.
 He also won the doubles final with Jo-Wilfried Tsonga as a wildcard team, where they upset the first and third seeds.

+Coaching career

+Grosjean retired from professional tennis in May 2010.
+He coached Richard Gasquet from 2011 to 2016 (co-coached with Sergi Bruguera 2014-2016).

+In December 2018, he was named the Davis Cup captain for France.

+He coached Arthur Fils from October 2023, after he stepped down from his Davis Cup captain role, until March 2025 (co-coach with Bruegera until May 2024).

+Playing style

 Considered one of the more popular players on the circuit, he is lauded for his attractive, graceful style and classical skills.
-He is affectionately nicknamed 'Big John' by fans, a literal translation of his surname into English.
+Grosjean is known for his extreme forehand, his best shot, he utilizes something of a western grip, which is hit at high velocities.
+He was sponsored by Lacoste in apparel and Head rackets.
+He used the Head Radical Tour TwinTube 630 XL under various paint jobs throughout his career.